bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 This way, the `walk` function will do what its name implies, just walk.
 If it can not walk in a specific direction, it is not called.
 So instead of throwing an error, you just prevent something unexpected to happen in the first place.
 It is important each function does only one thing and it does it well.
 This makes your code easy to reason about, maintainable, and testable.

 This might mean the function becomes (too) dependent of another function that acts as a safeguard.
+An integration test which uses both functions together might make sense in that case.

 It depends on your situation and preference whether you think this it's a good idea the function does not do its own validation too.

 ### Testing and type safety